AlexandraLEE/PureBootstrapQuest/README.md

 # PureBootstrapQuest
-This repository fulfills the quest, 'Integration Finale' for WCS.
+This repository fulfills the quest, 'Integration Finale'.